JourneytotheWest/devart-template/project_summary.md

 We picked out a beautiful bus lines in Hangzhou as our best practices .
 We provide a complete solution .That is how we do in Hangzhou .
 Then we open it up .
 These cities all around the world can do such a thing like us.
 Thus we get the world's 200 most beautiful bus lines .

-This design will be placed on bus stations, in the form of Web pages to facilitate tourists inquiry
+This design will be placed on bus stations, in the form of Web pages to facilitate tourists inquiry.